 6. Horse

-• Description: Horses are large, strong mammals known for their speed and endurance.
-They have been used by humans for transportation, work, and sports for thousands of years.
+Description: Horses are large, strong mammals known for their speed and endurance.
+Humans have relied on horses for transportation, farming, and sports for thousands of years.

 7. Cow